JogiAshok87/AJACKUS_Assignment/README.md

 **User Management Dashboard**
-A web application that allows users to view, add, edit, and delete user details by interacting with a mock backend API.
+A web application that allows users to view, add, edit, and delete user details by interacting with a  backend API.

 ## **GitHub Repository**
 [**View the Repository**](https://github.com/JogiAshok87/AJACKUS_Assignment.git)